Torchwood

-The first series premiered on BBC Three and on BBC HD in 2006 to mixed reviews, but viewing figures broke records for the digital channel.
+The first series premiered on BBC Three and on BBC HD in 2006 to mixed reviews but viewing figures broke records for the digital channel.
 It returned in 2008 where it aired first on BBC Two, receiving a higher budget; its uneven tone, a criticism of the first series, was largely smoothed out, and the show attracted higher ratings and better reviews.
 The third series' episodes worked with a higher budget, and it was transferred to the network's flagship channel, BBC One, as a five-episode serial titled Torchwood: Children of Earth.
-Although Children of Earth was broadcast over a period of five consecutive summer weeknights, the show received high ratings in the United Kingdom and overseas.
-A fourth series, co-produced by BBC Wales, BBC Worldwide and US premium entertainment network Starz aired in 2011 under the title Torchwood: Miracle Day.
+Although Children of Earth was broadcast over a period of five consecutive summer weeknights, the series received high ratings in the United Kingdom and overseas.
+A fourth series, co-produced by BBC Wales, BBC Worldwide and American premium entertainment network Starz aired in 2011 under the title Torchwood: Miracle Day.
 Set both in Wales and the United States, Miracle Day fared less well with critics than Children of Earth, although it was applauded by some for its ambition.
-In October 2012, Davies announced that for personal reasons the show would enter indefinite hiatus.
+The series entered an indefinite hiatus after Miracle Day due to Davies' personal circumstances.

 All four televised series have been broadcast in Asia, Australia, New Zealand, Europe and North America.
 Owing to the early popularity of Torchwood, various tie-in media were produced, including audio dramas, novels and comic strips.
 From its inception, the BBC invested in a heavy online presence for the series, with an alternate reality game running alongside the show's first two series, and an animated Web series running alongside its fourth.
-The BBC continued to approve and commission licensed spin-offs after the show's conclusion, including an audio series from Big Finish Productions.
+The BBC continued to approve and commission licensed spin-offs after the show's conclusion, including an audio series continuation from Big Finish Productions (2015–present).

 On 21 February 2020, all 41 televised episodes returned to the BBC's online streaming service, BBC iPlayer.
-In the United States, the entire series was made available on HBO's new streaming service, HBO Max, upon its launch in May 2020.
+In the United States, the entire series was made available on HBO's new streaming service, HBO Max, upon its launch in May 2020 until July 26, 2025.